Independent

 about us

 The initiative nezávislá.média has been created in 2021 as a joint project of organizations advocating for a reform of media legislation, and for creating beneficial conditions for media plurality, objective and indpendent journalistic work, and accessibility of quality information from independent sources.
-The founding members of the initiative are Rekonstrukce státu and Foundation for Independent Journalism (NFNŽ).
+The founding members of the initiative are the Reconstruction of the State (Rekonstrukce státu) and the Foundation for Independent Journalism (NFNŽ).

 our financing